ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 ## Beam Search: Looking Ahead for Better Coherence

-While the strategies we’ve discussed so far make decisions one token at a time, beam search takes a more holistic approach.
-Instead of committing to a single choice at each step, it explores multiple possible paths simultaneously - like a chess player thinking several moves ahead.
+While the strategies we’ve discussed so far make decisions one token at a time, <span style="background-color: #FFFF33;">beam search takes a more holistic approach.
+Instead of committing to a single choice at each step, it explores multiple possible paths simultaneously - like a chess player thinking several moves ahead.</span>

 ![Beam_Search](/images/Beam_Search.png)

-Here’s how it works:
+<span style="background-color: #FFFF33;">Here’s how it works:</span>

-1. At each step, maintain multiple candidate sequences (typically 5-10)
+1. <span style="background-color: #FFFF33;">At each step, maintain multiple candidate sequences (typically 5-10)</span>
-2. For each candidate, compute probabilities for the next token
+2. <span style="background-color: #FFFF33;">For each candidate, compute probabilities for the next token</span>
-3. Keep only the most promising combinations of sequences and next tokens
+3. <span style="background-color: #FFFF33;">Keep only the most promising combinations of sequences and next tokens</span>
-4. Continue this process until reaching the desired length or stop condition
+4. <span style="background-color: #FFFF33;">Continue this process until reaching the desired length or stop condition</span>
-5. Select the sequence with the highest overall probability
+5. <span style="background-color: #FFFF33;">Select the sequence with the highest overall probability</span>

-This approach often produces more coherent and grammatically correct text, though it requires more computational resources than simpler methods.
+<span style="background-color: #FFFF33;">This approach often produces more coherent and grammatically correct text, though it requires more computational resources than simpler methods.</span>

 ## Practical Challenges and Optimization